 Lyon became the first Union General killed in combat during the battle, and Major Samuel D. Sturgis replaced him.

 Following the third Confederate attack, which ended at about 11:00 am, the Confederates withdrew.
 However, Sturgis realized that his men were exhausted and his ammunition was low, so he ordered a retreat to Springfield.
 The Confederates were too disorganized and ill-equipped to pursue.
 This Confederate victory buoyed southern sympathizers in Missouri and served as a springboard for a bold thrust north that carried the Missouri State Guard as far as Lexington.
 Wilson’s Creek, the most significant 1861 battle in Missouri, gave the Confederates control of southwestern Missouri.
 However, the loss was substantial, with 1,317 Union and 1,222 Confederate casualties (killed, wounded, or captured).

 The Battle of Wilson’s Creek marked the beginning of the Civil War in Missouri.
 For the next three and a half years, the state was the scene of savage and fierce fighting, mostly guerrilla warfare, with small bands of mounted raiders destroying anything military or civilian that could aid the enemy.
 By the time the conflict ended in the spring of 1865, Missouri had witnessed so many battles and skirmishes that it ranks as the third most fought-over state in the Nation.

-Recognized and maintained by the National Park Service as a National Battlefield, today the nearly pristine landscape allows visitors to experience one of the best-preserved battlefields in the Nation.
-Complete with visitor center and museum, along with research library, living history programs, self-guided auto tour, and interpretive hiking trails, Wilson’s Creek is a must stop for history buffs.
+Recognized and maintained by the National Park Service as a National Battlefield, today, the nearly pristine landscape allows visitors to experience one of the Nation’s best-preserved battlefields.
+Complete with a visitor center and museum, along with a research library, living history programs, self-guided auto tour, and interpretive hiking trails, Wilson’s Creek is a must stop for history buffs.